Crazygaze/G4Devkit/README.md

 ### What's NOT in this repository ###

 * DevKit binaries.
-Those are available as a separate download
+Those are available as a separate download, as I want to keep binaries out of the repository as much as possible.

 ### How to get it up and running ###